Home » Recipes » Easy Pumpkin Focaccia Bread (Focaccia alla Zucca)

 Instructions

-7. Fold the dough + rest (2nd folds).
-Repeat step #6 above.
+6. Fold the dough and rest (2nd fold).
+Repeat folds in step #6.
 Cover and rest 40 minutes.

-9. Add the brine + bake.
-Using an immersion blender or whisk, combine the brine ingredients until emulsified.
-Pour the mixture evenly over the top of the focaccia dough and using your fingertips, press down to create the dimples and to spread the dough as far to the edges as you can without tearing it.
-Bake the bread in a preheated 375°F/190°C oven for approximately 40-45 minutes or until the top is golden brown and crispy.
-Remove it from the oven to a cooling rack allow it to rest for about 15 minutes.
-Carefully remove the focaccia bread from the pan to allow it to cool right side up directly on the wire rack.
-Eat it warm or at room temperature and Enjoy!
+9. Bake the bread.
+Place the pan in a preheated 375°F/190°C oven and bake for approximately 40 to 45 minutes, or until the top is golden brown and crispy.
+Remove it from the oven to a cooling rack and allow it to rest for about 15 minutes.
+Carefully remove the focaccia bread from the pan to allow it to cool right side up directly on a wire cooling rack.
+Eat it warm or at room temperature and, Enjoy!

 Notes